Skip to content

 BSONX

 BSONX adds a clean BSON editing workflow to Visual Studio Code.
-Open a .bson file from the Explorer, edit it in the standard JSON editor, and save it back to BSON without leaving the normal VS Code experience.
+Open a .bson file from the Explorer, edit it in the standard JSON editor, compare it against git HEAD as JSON, and save it back to BSON without leaving the normal VS Code experience.

 Overview